Probiotics and Prebiotics

 - Aim for supplements that contain 500–1,500 milligrams per day of prebiotics and 1 billion to 10 billion CFU of probiotics

 It is important to note that each type of friendly bacteria has a specific health benefit to the body.
 With over 400 different types of bacteria currently identified, researchers are just starting to uncover the health roles and benefits of each.
 Also, research has not yet determined what portion sizes are most effective so you’ll want to eat a variety pre and pro biotic foods regularly as part of your healthy diet.
 Other foods that promote a healthy intestine include dietary fiber, whey protein and green tea.

-Have a healthy snack of yogurt (a probiotic) with a sliced banana and some maple syrup (both are prebiotics).
+For ongoing preventative health, include healthy pre and probiotic foods regularly, for example, have a healthy snack of yogurt (a probiotic) with a sliced banana and some maple syrup (both are prebiotics).
 It’s not only yummy, it’s healthy!